infinyon/fluvio/tests/README.md

 cargo run --release --bin flv-test -- producer_stress --develop --disable-install --benchmark -- --iteration 5 --producers 5
 ```

-> The `--benchmark` flag is specified as an option of `flv-test` (Before the `--`.)

-An error message will appear when attempting to benchmark tests without `benchmark = true`.

-Benchmarks are performed with the [bencher](https://crates.io/crates/bencher) crate using the [auto_bench](https://docs.rs/bencher/0.1.5/bencher/struct.Bencher.html#method.auto_bench) method.

-The number of iterations are not user-controllable because it is the easiest way to use the crate to build a statistical summary.

-Total iterations run depend on the runtime of a single test.
-The longer the test, the fewer the runs.

 ---
 ## Smoke test